-Fuel costs are another major item in the cost of owning and operating a vessel; they are estimated and projected in this report for 2020, 2030 and 2050.
+Fuel costs are a major item in the cost of owning and operating a vessel; they are estimated and projected in this report for 2020, 2030 and 2050.
 The costs are derived from the production costs, multiplied by the average amount of fuel consumed by each of the 70 ship categories and should be perceived as a minimum level of cost, because fuel producers and merchants tend to raise prices.

 Fuel cost prices of biofuels (per GJ) are gathered from institutional sources and previous studies (Hendriksen, et al., 2021) (IEA Bioenergy, 2020) (IRENA and Methanol Institute, 2021) (Münster, 2021).
-The production costs of the fuels do not include future CO2 prices, potentially brought by emission-tax or emission-trading schemes.
-Neither do they represent future market prices, which may be higher than the production costs because of competition for biomass.
+The production costs of the fuels do not represent future market prices, which may be higher than the production costs because of competition for biomass.
 Alternative fuels are from various production locations.
 An average price of fuels from different production locations is used in the analysis.
 Fuel prices may vary according to the location of production in the future.
 When high quality grade drop-in biofuels are selected, a 100% blend can be used in the existing main engine.
 Therefore, in the following TCO analysis FAME, HVO and FT are assumed to be used as a 100% blend.
 The cost for bio-methanol and biomethane in the analysis is based on the feedstock market price.
-Biomethanol as considered here is initially a product of digestion or fermentation of biomass and later in time methanol produced from CO2 captured from biomass fired power stations (Münster, 2021).
+Biomethanol produced from CO2 captured from biomass fired power stations (Münster, 2021).
+See Figure 31 for the projected ranges of fuel cost in 2030 and 2050.
+The estimated impact of EU ETS on the cost of VLSFO is indicated by a purple bar.
+In the TCO analysis, the lower value of the fuel cost range and the carbon cost for the use of VLSFO are considered.